souhaibEljaziri/jira-clone-angular/README.md

 When I look at the application, it is huge.
 When the task is huge, you usually don't know where and how to start working with them.
 I started to break the big task into a [simple to-do list on notion][todo-list].
 Once I know what needs to be done, what I need is to follow the plan.
 That's my approach.

 I learned a lot of stuff.
 I know you might also have a curiosity about the process of building the same scale app as well.
-That's why I am writing a tutorial series on how I built Angular Jira clone from scratch.
+That's why I am writing a tutorial series on how I built GMAO from scratch.
 I hope you guys will learn something from that too :)

 I will try to be as detailed as possible.
 Hopefully through the tutorial, you will get the idea and will start working on your own application soon.
 Please bear with me.